wabbit-corp/repo-template/legal/contributor-privacy/v1.0.0/CONTRIBUTOR_PRIVACY.md

 ## 1. Introduction

-Wabbit Consulting Corporation ("Wabbit Corporation", "we", "us", or "our") is committed to protecting the privacy of our contributors.
+{{ company_legal_name }} ("{{ company_short_name }}", "we", "us", or "our") is committed to protecting the privacy of our contributors.
 This Contributor Privacy Policy explains how we collect, use, and safeguard your personal information when you contribute to our open-source projects.

 ## 2. Information We Collect